Sally332/Spatial_Mapping/README.md

 # Spatial Transcriptomics of Breast Cancer and Lymph Node Metastases

-**A reproducible and interpretable analysis of tumor architecture using 10x Visium spatial transcriptomics**
+**An interpretable and biologically grounded mapping of tumor architecture through 10x Visium spatial transcriptomics**

 ---